 Low Power Card Detection Modes

-| Mode | How It Works | Best For |
+| Mode | How It Works | Module note |

 |---|---|---|

-| Amplitude detection | Briefly turns on RF, measures load amplitude | Reliable detection of most card types |
+| Amplitude detection | Briefly turns on RF and measures load/amplitude change. | Useful for antenna-based low-power card detection. |

-| Phase detection | Briefly turns on RF, measures phase shift | Accurate detection even with metal nearby |
+| Phase detection | Briefly turns on RF and measures phase shift. | Useful for antenna-based low-power card detection, including more difficult RF environments. |

 EMVCo 3.0 Compliance